hartwigmedical/serve/algo/README.md

  - [CKB FLEX](https://ckbhome.jax.org) - The complete CKB clinical database.
  - [OncoKB](https://www.oncokb.org) - general purpose knowledgebase that is supported through [VICC](http://cancervariants.org)
  - [DoCM](http://www.docm.info) - database containing pathogenic mutations in cancer
  - [iClusion](https://iclusion.org) - a database with all actively recruiting clinical trials in the Netherlands
- - [ACTIN](https://github.com/hartwigmedical/actin/blob/master/treatment/README.md) - a database with all actively recruiting
- clinical trials in the ACTIN study along with molecular inclusion criteria for these trials.
  - HMF Cohort - a database of recurrent somatic mutations in cancer-related genes from the Hartwig database.
  - HMF Curated - a database of known driver mutations curated by the Hartwig team.